Deep Linear Networks can Benignly Overfit when Shallow Ones Do: Preliminaries

 \paragraph{Assumptions.} Let $c_x$ and $c_y$ denote absolute constants. \begin{enumerate}[label={(A.\arabic*)}, leftmargin=0.65in] \item The samples $(x_1,y_1),\ldots,(x_n,y_n)$ are drawn i.i.d. \item The covariates $x$ and responses $y$ are mean-zero. \item The covariates $x$ satisfy $x= \Sigma^{1/2}u$, where $u$ is isotropic and has components that are independent $c_x$-sub-Gaussian random variables, that is, for all $\phi \in \R^d$

-\item The difference $y-x\Theta^\star$ is $c_y$-sub-Gaussian, conditionally on $x$, that is, for all $\phi \in \R^{q}$
+\item The difference $y-x\Theta^\star$ is $c_y$-sub-Gaussian, conditionally on $x$; that is, for all $\phi \in \R^{q}$

 (note that this implies that $\E\left[y \mid x\right] = x\Theta^\star$ and $\E\left[ \lv y - x\Theta^\star \rv^2 \right] \leq c q$). \item Almost surely, the projection of the data $X$ on the space orthogonal to any eigenvector of $\Sigma$ spans a space of dimension $n$. \end{enumerate} All the constants going forward may depend on the values of $c_x$ and $c_y$.
-The assumptions made here are standard in the benign overfitting literature~\citep[see ][]{bartlett2020benign,chatterji2022interplay}.
-They are satisfied for example in the case where $x$ is a mean-zero Gaussian with covariance $\Sigma$ and the noise $y-x\Theta^\star$ is independent and Gaussian.
+The assumptions made here are standard in the benign overfitting literature~\citep[see][]{bartlett2020benign,chatterji2022interplay}.
+They are satisfied for example in the case where $x$ is a mean-zero Gaussian whose covariance $\Sigma$ has full rank, $d > n$, and the noise $y-x\Theta^\star$ is independent and Gaussian.